brunokoga/Montevideo/monsters_dir/duergar.md

 Duergar dwell in communities deep underground, and appear as darker, more twisted versions of their kinder kin.
 Their skin is a dull gray, as though rubbed with dust or ash, but this is a natural coloration that better allows them to blend with their underground surroundings.
 They are a race of slavers, but while non-dwarven prisoners are usually put to backbreaking work, dwarven prisoners are generally slain on the spot.

 In combat, duergar fire crossbows from a distance, then shift to the warhammer after a few rounds.
-If outnumbered, or given sufficient threat (and space, a duergar will use its _ [enlarge person](../spell_dir/enlargePerson#_enlarge-person_ ability and begin lashing out at its enemies.
+If outnumbered, or given sufficient threat (and space), a duergar will use its _ [enlarge person](../spell_dir/enlargePerson#_enlarge-person)_ ability and begin lashing out at its enemies.

 ## Duergar Characters